 The Pockels Effect and its role in the modulation of optical signals will be presented first, showing how one of the simplest nonlinearities works.
 Phase matching conditions will be introduced in our discussion of Second Harmonic Generation.
 Here Type I and Type II phase matching will be presented for uniaxial doubling crystals, along with a recipe for quickly making one's own doubler.
 Optical Parametric Oscillators (OPO's) and Optical Parametric Amplifiers (OPA's) will next be addressed, showing the circumstances under which they are a time-reversed generalization of the second-harmonic generation process.
 Shown will be the concepts of signal and idler, basic configurations, and issues of growth from noise.

 To become conversant with the slowly-varying envelope approximation, the Optical Kerr Effect will be discussed.
 Here the basic Kerr nonlinearity will be described, along with its relationship to spontaneous depolarized Rayleigh wing scattering, stimulated Rayleigh wing scattering, weak-wave retardation, and self-focusing.
 Furthermore, plane-wave Kerr propagation effects such as self-steepening, self-phase modulation, and dispersive self-phase modulation (including optical shocks, extralinear chirping, and optical solitons) will all be described.
-To show the connection of nonlinear optics to spectroscopy, For courses with durations longer than one day, Two-Photon Transitions will be discussed.
+To show the connection of nonlinear optics to spectroscopy, Two-Photon Transitions will be discussed.
 Doppler-free spectroscopy and other practical applications will be described, and detailed examples will be provided for transitions in atomic Sodium.